 \subsection{Multi-task Optimization}

-In addition to Eq.~\ref{eq: ddim_elbo}, we place two optimization objectives to account for the multi-modal nature of trajectories, and the consistency of predicted trajectories, respectively.
-One, we maximize the log-likelihood of ground-truth future trajectories $\mbf{Y}$ w.r.t the predictive bi-variate Gaussian parameterized by $\mbf{Y}_{\varphi}$, towards an improved interpretation of true trajectories,
+In addition to Eq.~\ref{eq: ddim_elbo}, we place two objectives to account for the multi-modal nature of trajectories, as well as the consistency of predicted trajectories, respectively.
+One, we maximize the log-likelihood of ground-truth future trajectories $\mathbf{Y}$ w.r.t the predictive bi-variate Gaussian parameterized by $\mathbf{Y}_{\varphi}$, towards an improved interpretation of true trajectories,

 Second, to ensure that each predictive bi-variate Gaussian matches the correct exact location, we preserve their consistencies by minimizing the mean squared error as